How to Select a Physical Therapist Training Program near Willow Springs 60480

 - Hip Replacement.

-Licensed physical therapists work in close affiliation with other Woodridge IL medical professionals, including doctors, chiropractors, registered nurses and dentists.
-They can also supervise one or more physical therapy assistants who work for them in the diagnosis and treatment of their patients.
-Something to keep in mind for anyone considering going into the physical therapy profession, it is quite physically demanding.
-Physical therapists often lift patients and heavy equipment, and stand, crouch and kneel for prolonged periods of time on a daily basis.
+Licensed physical therapists practice in close affiliation with other Willow Springs IL health professionals, including doctors, chiropractors, dentists and nurses.
+They can also manage several physical therapy assistants who work under them assisting with the diagnosis and treatment of their patients.
+Something to take note of for anyone considering entering the physical therapy profession, it is rather physically demanding.
+Physical therapists often lift heavy equipment as well as patients, and kneel, crouch and stand for extended periods of time on a daily basis.